TheStalwart/tips-website/hardware/PC.md

 - Always check date and time are set correctly.
 No app will warn you about suspicious date, you'll just waste time troubleshooting seemingly random bugs and crashes.
 - Do not assume modular PSU cords are interchangeable.
 Corsair alone have [5+ different pin layouts](https://cablemod.com/compatibility/).
 It's usually cheaper to replace a PSU than to release a magic smoke out of GPU.
 - PS/2 was never designed for [hot-plugging](https://en.wikipedia.org/wiki/Hot_swapping).
 Usually you need to restart the PC for keyboard and mouse to work.
+- Some Pentium 4 and older PCs do not support USB keyboards in BIOS.
+Keep at least one PS/2 keyboard if you service older builds.

 ## Bootable Media